 “We didn’t do anything,” Alice informed him calmly, coolly, arms crossed.
 “He was knocked unconscious by the debris after a—” Her eyes narrowed and she calmly gestured to the fused-looking glass container “—vitae leak sprung from the containers here.”
 She studied the container with a frown.
 “It somehow returned to the container, and we managed to reseal it.”

-“Yeah, he was our ticket out of here so we’re stuck in a situation.
+“Yeah, the entrance is blocked, and he was our ticket out of here so we’re stuck in a situation.
 But the real question here is what are you all doing down here?”
 Gabrielle glanced at Nico who was testing Francis’s pulse.
 “Are you from the Twin Cities?”

 Nico nodded, clearly distracted, before moving to inspect Francis’s temple which was nicked by a small gash.